freelan-developers/teapot/docs/source/the_party_file.rst

   It recognizes only the :mimetype:`application/zip` mimetype.

+Null unpacker
+  An unpacker that does nothing.
+Useful for local files/directories.

+  It recognizes only the :mimetype:`(null, null)` mimetype.

 You may also extend teapot and implement your own unpackers, should you have specific needs.

 .. _builders: